alchemy-bootcamp-one-summer-2018/lab-salmon-cookies-ca/README.md

 * html.js is the re-used method for all of the rendering.
 * app.js is the holding container for all of the rendered components
 * index.js writes directly to sales.html.
 It gets its input from app.js, and it once again uses html.js (which the containers use too).

+#### Plan

+* start at the top of the component tree, start discrete, and abstract one layer at a time while maintaining a functioning implementation in the actual dom (or sales.html).

+1. index.js
+2. app.js
+3. html.js